neajul/New-Dependencies/Notes/Structure.md

   - daniel loick, the private property guy!
   - i also think it would be nice to mention the psychokinesis guy again
     - something also about the network without clouds
-- part 2 and 3 are too long
+- shorten heavily by putting in footnotes
-  - footnotes!
+  - especially part 3!!

 - need to work over the reasons to refuse list.
   - does everything fit there?
   - for example the suicide part.
 I think it makes sense because it happened in the transition from network to cloud, but then this has to be more explicit